Lying Leg Curls vs Seated Leg Curls

 Extension: the increasing of a joint angle

-As your hip flexes more (ie knees get closer to chest), the hamstrings become more stretched.
+As your hip flexes more (ie knees get closer to chest), the three 2-joint muscles of the hamstrings become more stretched.

 Think of the bottom of a stiff-leg deadlift.